 House Dust Mites and Asthma

 Over the last 20 years, the prevalence of asthma has increased.
-For instance, in Australian children ages 8-11, wheezing and bronchial hyperresponsiveness prevalence have doubled.
+For instance, in Australian children aged 8-11, wheezing and bronchial hyperresponsiveness prevalence have doubled.
 Asthma has been associated with sensitization to house dust mites (HDM).
 The greatest reservoir of HDM is in carpets and mattresses.
 Improvements in symptoms, histamine-induced bronchial hyperactivity, and sensitivity to HDM challenge have been demonstrated when sensitive individuals are moved to antigen-free environs.